Reviews You Can Rely On

 Comfort

-Looking to burrow down while the comforts of your coat surround you?
 In this metric, we look at the comfort and coziness of each jacket.
-Think fur-lined collars, fleece-lined interiors, those compatible with helmets, and pulls that are easy enough to use with a set of gloves.
-We also consider how easy it is to layer underneath the jacket based on its fit, liner construction, and more.
-We consider pockets and their usability as well as how fabrics feel against the skin.
-We also examine the fit of each jacket and how adaptable it is to a range of body shapes.
+Think uninhibited movement, fleece lining, flexible and well-fitting hoods, and adjustment cords that are easy enough to use without taking off your gloves.
+We also consider how well you can layer underneath and over the jacket based on its fit, construction, and more.
+We, of course, consider pockets, their placement, their utility, and how many there are.
+Lastly, we examine the fit of each jacket and how adaptable it is to a range of body shapes, and how the material of the jacket feels.

-Here again, the Columbia Heavenly Hoody is full of cozy features that many of the more technically focused models in our lineup don't.
-The wrist-warming cuffs with thumbholes and the fuzzy hood lining not only add warmth but make us feel all snuggly inside this jacket.
-The Rab Xenon 2.0 isn't far behind.
-Though it's not as decadent as the Heavenly Hoody, the Xenon is very soft, with overly pliable insulation that's far more comfortable than most to wear.
 The Arc'teryx Atom is also impressively comfortable.
 Ditching the classic swishy exterior and adding stretch-knit cuffs increases the sweatshirt-like feel of this moderately stretchy jacket, as well as its ability to be very easily layered both over and under other garments.
 It's also one of the only ones we tested that has removed the seams from the armpit area, making it more comfortable to move in.
+The Columbia Heavenly Hoody is full of cozy features that many of the more technically focused models in our lineup don't.
+The wrist-warming cuffs with thumbholes and the fuzzy hood lining not only add warmth but make us feel all snuggly inside this jacket.

 insulated jacket womens - the fleece-lined hood of the columbia heavenly makes it one of the...